Getting into a Nordic Christmas mood with Poinsettia Wishes, Christmas Wonderland 2019.

 Poinsettia Wishes 2019

-Unlike my previous visit in 2017, I entered by the waterfront route and began with Poinsettia Wishes.
-Overall, the vibrant colours all over the Flower Dome, tastefully illuminated and partnered by Nordic dioramas featuring famous Scandinavian architecture, were nothing short of mesmerising.
+Unlike my previous visit in 2017, I entered by the waterfront route and began my evening with Poinsettia Wishes 2019.
+In summary, the tastefully illuminated flowers and Nordic dioramas of famous Scandinavian landmarks were nothing short of mesmerising.

 As I mentioned, this year’s Poinsettia Wishes incorporates mini replicas of famous Scandinavian landmarks.